The Wall Street Journal: Economic

+In the 1900s, the Journal supported the antitrust efforts of President Theodore Roosevelt.
+However, after the ownership change from Dow to Barron, the Journal became far more unequivocally supportive of free-market economics in the 1920s.
+One editorial in March 1928 criticized Congressional efforts to regulate the securities industry: "People who know nothing about credit, surplus bank funds, collateral, call loans or anything else germane to the question profess to be terrified when the Stock Exchange loans attain the figure of $4 billion or more."

+On April 14, 1932, the Journal published a commentary by former editor Thomas F. Woodlock criticizing the Glass–Steagall banking regulation bill: "There are those who cannot endure the sight of autonomous securities markets beyond the control of legislatures, bureaucrats, and, in fact, of courts."

-During the Reagan administration, the newspaper's editorial page was particularly influential as the leading voice for supply-side economics.
-Under the editorship of Robert Bartley, it expounded at length on economic concepts such as the Laffer curve, and how a decrease in certain marginal tax rates and the capital gains tax could allegedly increase overall tax revenue by generating more economic activity.
+In the 1980s, the newspaper's editorial page was particularly influential as the leading voice for supply-side economics.
+Under the editorship of Robert L. Bartley, it expounded at length on economic concepts such as the Laffer curve, and how a decrease in certain marginal tax rates and the capital gains tax could allegedly increase overall tax revenue by generating more economic activity.

 In the economic argument of exchange rate regimes (one of the most divisive issues among economists), the Journal has a tendency to support fixed exchange rates over floating exchange rates.

 Political

 The Journal's editorial pages and columns, run separately from the news pages, have a conservative bent and are highly influential in establishment conservative circles.
 Despite this, the Journal refrains from endorsing candidates and has not endorsed a candidate since 1928.

 The editorial board has long argued for a pro-business immigration policy.

 The Journal's editorial page was seen as critical of many aspects of Barack Obama's presidency.
 In particular, it has been a prominent critic of the Affordable Care Act legislation passed in 2010, and has featured many opinion columns attacking various aspects of the bill.
 The Journal's editorial page has also criticized the Obama administration's energy policies and foreign policy.

 On October 25, 2017, the editorial board called for Special Counsel Robert Mueller to resign from the investigation into Russian interference in the 2016 United States elections and accused Hillary Clinton's 2016 presidential campaign of colluding with Russia.
 In December 2017, the editorial board repeated its calls for Mueller's resignation.
 The editorials by the editorial board caused fractures within The Wall Street Journal, as reporters say that the editorials undermine the paper's credibility.

-In October 2021, the editorial board let former President Donald Trump publish a letter in the editorial pages of the paper.
-The news sources described the contents of the letter as false and debunked claims about the 2020 presidential election.
-In response to criticism of the Journals decision to publish the letter, the editorial board said the criticism was "cancel-culture pressure".
+In October 2021, the Journal published a letter from former President Donald Trump in the Letters to the Editor section of the editorial pages.
+Other news sources described the contents of the letter as false and debunked claims about the 2020 presidential election.
+The next day, the editorial board published their own critique of Trump's letter.